mbliznikova/many-faced/README.md

 3. Write new tests, get tests from git repository and run them all against your web application.

-⋅⋅⋅Clone tests from git repository.
+   1. Clone tests from git repository.

-⋅⋅⋅Put file ‘base_setup_teardown' in the same directory and create there file(s) with new tests.
+   2. Put file ‘base_setup_teardown' in the same directory and create there file(s) with new tests.

-⋅⋅⋅Open job_templates.yaml
+   3. Open job_templates.yaml

-⋅⋅⋅Find ‘project’ section, ‘many-faced’ project, ‘jobs’ section.
+   4. Find ‘project’ section, ‘many-faced’ project, ‘jobs’ section.

-⋅⋅⋅Create there job from 'new_tests-{platform}-{browser}' template:
+   5. Create there job from 'new_tests-{platform}-{browser}' template:
 ```
 - 'new_tests-{platform}-{browser}-{title}':
    platform: LINUX